Alexei, ‘The real meaning of life’

 Alexei was harassed a lot as the only Jewish child in his class.
 He became disillusioned with people, addicted to drugs and asked himself what he lived for.
 He ended living on the street and eventually became so desperate that he wanted to jump off a building.
 Then his life took a turn…

-One against all
+One against many

 During my early childhood I developed feelings of hate.
 As the only Jewish boy in class I was not accepted by my peers.
 Of course the adults were to blame for that.
 The kids simply listened to their parents and called our family ‘the Yids’.
 My father was a military man and I was born when our family was in Hungary.
 Our family did not lack food or clothing.
 Maybe simple envy was the trigger of these harassments?

 I did not tell anyone about the mocking and the beatings, neither my parents, nor friends, since I had no real friends.
-It was so hard, to be one against all and that is why very early, at the age of fourteen, I became disillusioned with people.
+It was so hard, to be one against many and that is why very early, at the age of fourteen, I became disillusioned with people.
 On the other hand, however, I was glad to be Jewish, it was a kind of positive pride.

 What do I live for?